AzureAD/azure-activedirectory-library-for-android/README.md

   * go to adal src folder
   * mvn install

+### Encryption
+ADAL encrypts the tokens and store in SharedPreferences by default.
+You can look at the StorageHelper class to see the details.

 ### Oauth2 Bearer challange
 AuthenticationParameters class provides functionality to get the authorization_uri from Oauth2 bearer challange.